0xcoolface/ethernode-operation/ethnode/readme.md

 ```

 3. copy the the `jwt.hex` for `geth`.
-4. run the node, refer to `execution/start.sh`.
+4. start the node, refer to `execution/start.sh`.

 ## 2 Other choice: Guided setup